Inist-CNRS/node-inist-ark/README.md

 // { ark: true,          // false if one of the following fields is false
 //   naan: true,         // false if it's not the inist naan
 //   name: true,         // false if subpubliser, identifier or checksum is false
-//   subpublisher: true, // false if not 3 char length and not respecting the alphabet
+//   subpublisher: true, // false if not 3 chars length or not respecting the alphabet
-//   identifier: true,   // false if not 8 chars len or if it does not respect the alphabet
+//   identifier: true,   // false if not 8 chars length or not respecting the alphabet
-//   checksum: true      // false if the checksum is wrong
+//   checksum: true      // false if the checksum is wrong ncda(naan+sp+id)
 // }
 //
 ```